 - What’s the actual scope of concerns in your practice

 When you’re not familiar with the ins and outs of the law, you can definitely use some help.
 Just make sure that your lawyer knows the laws in your state.
-If you want to open an LLC in Florida, for example, you should find a local professional that knows the ins-and-outs of the state law.
+If you want to open an LLC in Florida, for example, you should find a local professional that knows the ins and outs of the state law.
+You can find good LLC formation services online too

 Checklist for starting a private practice